 The CUP Foundation provides support and information for people with unknown primary cancer and their carers.
 The CUP Foundation also aims to raise awareness and undertake, promote and support research.

-There is a message board where you can talk to others with unknown primary cancer on their website.
+There is a message board where you can talk to other people affected by CUP.

 This coalition of cancer charities raises awareness of less common cancers.
 It aims to move these cancers higher up the political agenda.

 The name comes from the fact that 52% of cancer deaths are due to the less common cancers.
 This includes all cancers except breast, bowel, lung and prostate.

 Macmillan Cancer Support is a charity that gives practical, medical and financial support to people with cancer in the UK.
 Its helpline gives guidance on cancer and advice on benefits.
 It also publishes booklets about cancer and treatments.
 Information is available in other languages.

 Freephone: 0808 808 00 00 (7 days a week, 8am to 8pm)